agentS/just_in/README.md

 ![Flow chart](documentation/flowChart.svg)

+### Results

+Our research has shown that our concept is feasible and we created a minimum PoC using the DB RIS APIs.
+Furthermore, we identified [suitable SBB APIs](https://developer.sbb.ch/apis/siri-v20/information) suitable for the task at hand.

+Moreover, our architecture allows integration into existing applications.

 ### Prototype - Web Front End

 The user is able to register for journey updates using the booking code.